ranex3/Manual-DNS-Resolver/README.md

 ```
 These commands will find answers to A queries for www.google.com and www.example.com, and timeout if no
 results are found after 5 seconds.

+The script run_client.sh can be used to run multiple queries if given a text file with urls.